LondonJim/Game-of-Life/README.md

 ### How to run
 Currently the this Game of Life runs within the terminal using the gem Curses to display characters on the board.

-In the game root of the directory enter:
+In the game root directory enter:

 `ruby game_of_life.rb`